The Great Wildebeest Migration – Overview, the Move Throughout the Year and More

 There are large numbers of wildebeest in the Western Serengeti and along the southern banks of the Grumeti River in June, when the dry season begins.
 A crocodile-infested river is the first of many risky and nervous river crossings for every migrating mammal.

-Many of the Serengeti’s wildebeest migration herds and zebras are making their way northward along the park’s western boundary as the months of June and July pass, heading toward an even more dangerous barrier: the Serengeti’s northern Mara River.
+The great migration of wildebeest and zebra make their way northward along the park’s western boundary as the months of June and July pass, heading toward an even more dangerous barrier: the Serengeti’s northern Mara River.
 These river crossings are among the most exhilarating wildlife encounters on the globe.
 But timing is largely upon nature; they usually begin in July.

 Asilia’s movable migratory camps and Sayari Camp enable access to the Northern Serengeti during the month of July when the herds are most likely to be found (for those looking to indulge just a little bit more).
 Rekero Camp’s guests will be able to watch the animals crossing the Mara River in the Maasai Mara later in July when the river is at its highest level.
 Mara and Talek river crossings, which are regularly featured in spectacular sights, can be seen daily at this time.

-Primary chaos had eased by September or October, and migrant columns had begun to move eastward.
+By the wildebeest migration October or in September, the primary chaos has eased.
+Migrant columns had begun to move eastward.
 However, the wildebeest will have to cross the rushing waters of the Mara River once more as they prepare to return to the southern plains.

-The Great Migration Occuring in November and December
+The Great Migration Occurring in November and December

 The wildebeest migration herds move south from Kenya and into the Serengeti’s eastern reaches, passing through the Namiri Plains, a site known for regular cheetah sightings, after the East African short rains in late October and early November.
 By the end of December, they had spread to the east and south.